 What shall we do, knowing that judgment is coming on the world and that the Lord is delaying His coming only that men might have longer to repent?
 First, we ourselves must walk with God, pleasing Him, doing all that He commands us to do to save ourselves and our families through His provision of salvation through Christ.
-We must not focus our attention on things of the Spirit.
+We must not focus our attention on things of this life, but we must put our attention on things of the Spirit.
 "But seek first the kingdom of God and His righteousness, and all these things shall be added to you" (Matthew 6:33).
 "For the kingdom of God is not food and drink, but righteousness and peace and joy in the Holy Spirit" (Romans 14:17).
 Then, as Noah was known as a "preacher of righteousness" (2 Peter 2:5), so we also must warn our world about coming judgment and tell people how to be saved from God's wrath.
 "Knowing, therefore, the terror of the Lord, we persuade men" (2 Corinthians 5:11a).